I see you.

-It seems as if your entire world is crumbling underneath you and perhaps it is.
-Your paycheck isn't enough for you to pay bills so you search for another job even though your existing schedule doesn't allow it.
+It seems as if your entire world is deteriorating underneath you, and perhaps it is.
+Your paycheck isn't enough for you to pay bills, so you search for another job even though your existing schedule doesn't allow it.
 As you finally catch up in your classes, there's twice as much workload that gets thrown at you.

 You put on this facade because you think you are strong enough to carry the weight on your shoulders.
 For the most part, you can.
 But eventually, those shoulders that you're holding so high will collapse under all the silent burdens and you'll crumble to your knees.

 But no one will see it.
 You won't allow them to.

 Instead, you'll brush it off and act like it didn't happen.
 You'll maintain your empty smile despite the overwhelming urge to burst into tears.
 You'll bottle everything up until eventually you take it out on someone who doesn't really deserve it.
 Instead of apologizing, you'll remain silent as you try to justify your actions, despite the fact that you know you're in the wrong.